pdsdesign/mz-challenge/README.md

 ```sh
 $ CTRL^ C
 ```

+In the end I've removed from the repository the folders bower_components and node_modules

 So this was my very first experience with all of this tools.
 Any comments, opinions, hints, critics are more than welcome :) .